Rhydymwyn Mustard Gas Plant

 Now the claim sounds much more shocking than it actually is, though he did actually seem to intend to do this, but it was only supposed to be used in a defensive situation.

-After the first world war the Geneva convention banned the use of “asphyxiating, poisonous or other gases and bacteriological methods of warfare” in 1925 due to the manner of deaths they caused, and mustard gas was most certainly included under this description.
+After the First World War, the Geneva Convention banned the use of “asphyxiating, poisonous or other gases and bacteriological methods of warfare” in 1925 due to the manner of deaths they caused, and mustard gas was most certainly included under this description.

-This however didn’t stop people from making it, several countries began to create some kind of chemical weapon and as for England, Churchill ordered it to be produced at an appropriate site.
+This, however, didn’t stop people from making it; several countries began to create some kind of chemical weapon, and as for England, Churchill ordered it to be produced at an appropriate site.

 So was Churchill going to bomb the south coast of England with mustard gas?

 It seems so, but only in the event of a major German invasion that the manned defences couldn’t repel.
-The public story is that the gas was produced purely as a deterrent to stop other countries using it against England, which seems fair as the UK never used the gas in Europe at any point during the war in attack or defence, but the situation were it was said to be planned to be used never presented itself.
+The public story is that the gas was produced purely as a deterrent to stop other countries using it against England, which seems fair as the UK never used the gas in Europe at any point during the war in attack or defence, but the situation where it was said to be planned to be used never presented itself.

-The idea was that in the event of a major German invasion they could expect the south coast to be the target.
-The crossing from Europe is the shortest and also they wouldn’t risk sending a fleet up the East or West coast as it would be susceptible to land and air defences, so a direct assault on the south was the only expected situation.
+The idea was that in the event of a major German invasion, they could expect the south coast to be the target.
+The crossing from Europe is the shortest, and also they wouldn’t risk sending a fleet up the East or West coast, as it would be susceptible to land and air defences, so a direct assault on the south was the only expected situation.